 A very attractive American woman in her thirties.
-Officially, she is Mr Richards secretary.
-Unofficially she is also his lover.
+Officially, she is Mr Richards' secretary.
+Unofficially, she is also his lover.

-Unknown to Mr Richards, her loyalties belong to Octopus (she has number 169), and she will gladly sacrifice him to avoid being captured.
-She has manipulated him for years using seduction, hypnosis, and experimental drugs, stealing large amounts of his money and even made sure that Octopus has their tentacles in all of his businesses (especially those that deal with the government).
-She wears an earring in the shape of an octopus, but it is hard to spot under her blond locks of hair.
+Unknown to Mr Richards, her loyalties belong to the Octopus (she has number 169), and she will gladly sacrifice him to avoid being captured.
+She has manipulated him for years using seduction, hypnosis, and experimental drugs, stealing large amounts of his money and even making sure that the Octopus has their tentacles in all of his businesses (especially those that deal with the government).
+She wears a piece of jewellery in the shape of an octopus.

-She and the other members in her cell are all working undercover to make sure that the Octopus receives money and influence by working for rich powerful persons or organisations.
+She and the other members in her cell are all working undercover to make sure that the Octopus receives money and influence by involving themselves with powerful persons or organisations.
 She has also directed small teams of Octopus agents to steal valuable artefacts.
 These have then been sold on the black market.

-Tags: Lieutenant, Flips (2), Multiple attacks (2)

-Initiative: 6 Vitality: 5
+Tags: Lieutenant, Flips (2), Multiple Attacks (2) Initiative: 6 Vitality: 5

-Attacks:

 Octopus martial arts: 65%, 2dX

-Pocket pistol: 75%, 4dX, Short range, Reload (7-0), Concealable
+Pocket pistol: 75%, Damage 4dX, Short Range (1), Reload (7-0), Sneaky

-Defence: 35%

-Skills: Basic: 45%, Seduction 85%, Alertness: 65%, Agility 65%, Sneak: 55%, Disguise 65%
+Skills: Basic: 45%, Seduction 85%,

+Alertness: 65%, Agility 65%, Sneak: 55%,

+Disguise 65%, Vehicles 45%